Schools and Child Care

 Hosting a vaccine clinic on campus

-Here are additional suggestions for hosting clinics on campus:
+Here are suggestions for hosting clinics on campus:

 - Start working now with your marketing, communications, web and social media staff on the most effective ways to let your campus community know when and where the clinic will take place.